Tiantian-H/vibrational_lifetime/README.md

 This piece of code finds out the molecules whose headers in the actual states file are not consistent with those extracted from the def file.
 The output file is diff_merged_utf8.csv.
 However, since diff_merged_utf8.csv has already been genrated in advance and exists in the repository, this code can be skipped.

-4.calculations.py
+4.calculations.py/ nohup_calculations.py

 This is the main code for calculating the total lifetime and partial lifetime.
+There are two versions.
+You can use either of them.

+Interactive version: calculations.py
 You need to enter the name of the molecule that you want to calculate when you run the code each time.
+You can get some feedback in real time from your terminal.

+Non-hang-up version: nohup_calculations.py

-The output files are:
+The output files of calculations.py or nohup_calculations.py are:

 a.compute_info/molecule:
 This file contains some useful information for each calculation, like the date, the computing time, the vibrational state, the J value that maximizes the Boltzmann function P(J).